kdbrumfield/Public/README.md

 Altered perl script to use 4 threads during bwasw alignment of deconseq: http://deconseq.sourceforge.net/manual.html

 >remove_small_contigs.pl
 Use this script to remove contigs less than a desired length.
-Adapted from https://www.biostars.org/p/79202/
+Adapted from biostars blog: https://www.biostars.org/p/79202/